SLC Disbursements Explained

 This equates to earning £2,274 a month or £524 a week in the UK.
 If your income falls below the repayment threshold, your repayments will stop and only restart when your income is over the threshold again.
 You can also make additional voluntary repayments to SLC at any time.

 You’ll repay 9% of your income over the repayment threshold, but if your income changes then your repayment amounts will automatically change to reflect this.
 After you graduate you have 30 years to pay back your student loan.
-After this, the remaining balance will be written off (woooo!)
+After this, the remaining balance will be written off (woooo!).

 The amount of money that you’re going to owe will depend on the type of loan that you took out, but all student loans are subject to interest.
 Repayments can be made via a direct debit or standing order, but if you fail to set these up on time then you’re likely to be subjected to late fees.